 According to the United States Census Bureau, the city has a total area of 12.93 square miles, of which 11.56 square miles is land and 1.37 square miles is water.

 Winfield is well known for hosting the Walnut Valley Festival, one of the nation’s oldest and largest bluegrass and acoustic music festivals, on the third weekend of every September.
 Crowds have exceeded 15,000, arriving from across the nation — with hundreds of bluegrass and acoustic music enthusiasts camping, socializing, and “jamming” at the site for weeks before the festival begins.
-The event also often features folk music and Celtic music performances, as well as related cultural activities and exhibits.
+The event also often features folk music, Celtic music performances, and related cultural activities and exhibits.

-There are several sites in Winfield that are listed on the National Register of Historic Places.
+Several sites in Winfield are listed on the National Register of Historic Places.

 The Cowley County National Bank Building at 822 Main Street was completed in 1886 and was first occupied as the Farmers’ Bank.
 From 1891 until 1922, it was operated at the Cowley County National Bank.
 The two-and-a-half-story stone building, designed in the Second Empire style, was built in 1886.
 It was listed on the National Register of Historic Places in August 1983.